ginjo/slackspace/README.md

 translates them into something Slack can work with, and pushes them to a Slack incoming-webhook URL.

+## Coming Soon

+The SlackSpace demo at heroku is developing into a full-fledged service.
+It will create Rackspace/Slack integrations entirely from within the SlackSpace web app.
+SlackSpace will tap into the API services of Slack and Rackspace to manage the integration, so you won't need to create Slack incoming webhooks or copy-paste ugly urls into your Rackspace notifications any more.

+Integrations created with this legacy app will continue to work, and I will leave the current code in this repo up on Github.
+Keep a watch here for more info on the upcoming SlackSpace service.

+## Legacy App

 You can download this app and run it on your own server, or you can use a live demo of this app running on Heroku.